Theme One: Recordings

 The original recording was released as a 45-rpm single the day before the Radio 1 launch, 29 September 1967, with the B-side another instrumental by Martin called "Elephants and Castles".
 It was also released as a 12 inch "Special Collectors Single" with the flip side "Over The Top" It was track six of side one on the LP album British Maid (UK release title) and London by George (U.S. title) in 1968.
 It was reissued on CD in the retrospective album Produced by George Martin released in 2001.
 Martin also re-recorded the work in 1974 for his orchestral album Beatles to Bond and Bach.

 Theme One was covered by the British progressive rock group Van der Graaf Generator.
 Originally played on stage at the band's concerts, it was later recorded and released as a single (which achieved Number One in Italy) and appeared on US pressings of the album Pawn Hearts.
 The rock drummer Cozy Powell released a version on his album Over the Top in 1979.
+The Collapso, from National Health's second album Of Queues and Cures (1978) impromptu with the main theme melody.